swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-2-share-your-ml-experiment-code-with-git/index.md

 ## Introduction

-Now that we have a running ML experiment , it's time to add some MLOps to it.
+Now that we have a running ML experiment, it's time to add some MLOps to it.

 Our first improvement will only concern the experiment code and will ensure it is versioned and can be shared with the team.

 To do so we will create a new Git repository, and push our existing code to it.
-An important part of this step is to configure the .gitignore correctly to avoid pushing our data to the repository.
+An important part of this step is to configure the `.gitignore` correctly to avoid pushing our data to the repository.

 At the end of this step we will have a versioned codebase we can share with our team !

 ## Instructions

 {% callout type="warning" %}
 This guide has been written for macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
-// TODO remove "a decent terminal"
 Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
 {% /callout %}

+### Create a new Git repository

 Create a new repository on your favorite Git service.
 Clone the repository and switch to your newly cloned repository.